thejessicafelts/professional-projects/README.md

 ### Projects -

 ### **[Susan McGraw](https://www.careersuccesswomenyouth.com/) | Project Managment**
-Working with Susan McGraw (Founder and CEO of Career Success for Women and Youth), to help her develop and deploy a webinar series for women looking to make a change in their career.
-A free webinar will premiere in October 2016 with a paid webinar to follow.
+Worked with Susan McGraw (Founder and CEO of Career Success for Women and Youth), to help her develop and deploy a webinar series for women looking to make a change in their career: "6 Steps to a Job You Love!"
+(Free Webinar and Paid Master Class).

 ### **Deana Colman | Webinar Design**
 Worked with Transformational Coach and Life Strategist Deana Colman to design a slide deck for her upcoming webinar: "The Three Biggest Mistakes 'Successful' Women Entrepreneurs are Still Making: Discover the Painful Mistakes You're Likely Making That Are Costing You More Pleasure, Profits, and Time Off - And What To Do Instead".